Generative AI for Government: Practical Applications and Implementation Guide

 4 Key Considerations for Implementing Generative AI in the Public Sector

-The following four considerations provide a framework for government organizations to navigate the complexities of adopting generative AI solutions into their operations.
+The following four considerations provide a framework for government organizations to navigate the complexities of implementing generative AI solutions into their operations.

 1. Accuracy